tobiastimm/frontend-coding-first-steps/src/06/README.md

 ## Extra Credit

-Try to experiment with `picture` tag and document the differences within the `extra.html`
+Try to experiment with the `picture` tag and document the differences within the `extra.html`.

 [Prev](../05/README.md) • [Next](../07/README.md)